Kadeem140/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM is the Document Object Model.
+DOM is constructed as a tree of Objects & Within the DOM we can access and change HTML elements, CSS styles etc.

 2. What is an event?

+    An event is something that the browser does or something that the user does to the browser. for example a click.
+This gives us an object.

 3. What is an event listener?

+    An event listener is a function that waits for a certain event to be called to execute its callback.
+    First param is the event and the second param is the callback waiting to be fired.

 4. Why would we convert a NodeList into an Array?

+    We would want to convert a NodeList into an Array to make it possible to use array methods on it.

 5. What is a component?

+    Components are reusable pieces of code(functions that create elements) that can be used to build elements sharing similar functionality and styling.

 ### Git Set up